PyHOGS/pyhogs.github.io/content/How to.../intro-netcdf4-module.md

 Date: 2014-12-04 12:25 UTC-07:00
 Authors: Earle Wilson
 Tags: netCDF, netCDF4
-Summary: A brief introduction to netCDF and the netCDF4 python module.
+Summary: An introduction to netCDF and the netCDF4 python module.

 ## What is netCDF?